MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ---
 title: Analyze CSS selector performance during Recalculate Style events
-description: Use the Selector Stats feature in the Performance tool to understand which of your CSS selectors are taking up the most time during Recalculate Style events.
+description: Use the Selector Stats tab in the Performance tool to understand which of your CSS selectors are taking up the most time during Recalculate Style events.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual